At the time of writing, Wikipedia introduces its article thus:

 Never in my lifetime have the “alleged acts of diplomatic sleights, duplicity, treachery and hence infidelity” of the British state been more palpable than in recent months.

-Two reports in Today’s Paper jumped out at me this morning.
+This morning two reports in the Paper jumped out at me.
 They have nothing to do with the obvious chaos of Brexit, which from the perspective of Europe justifies continued reference to the expression, but they indicate how the perfidy of Albion makes judicious use of a very slow variety of the empiricism I described in a previous post to pull the wool over the eyes of its own populations.
 Even in Scotland, where we really should know better.

 First, in an article on page 6 about allegations that the British Broadcasting Corporation (the clue is in the word British) systematically sidelines Scottish Affairs and excludes Scottish content from its output, the following snippet.